 - Stock brakes aren't high quality

-With a detachable 48-volt 12Ah lithium-ion battery, you simply don’t need to take many breaks to recharge throughout the day.
+With a detachable 48-volt 12Ah lithium-ion battery, you simply don’t need to take many breaks with the Nakto Bright GG eBike.
 An e-bike’s battery can make a world of difference when you’re out cruising or even planning your activities for the day.
 Exact numbers tend to vary depending on riding habits and conditions, but you can expect to ride up to 55 miles on one charge.

 While its comfort-oriented shock absorbers and hefty frame closely mirror those found on some electric cruiser bikes, you don’t need to worry about the ride feeling too soft or plush.
 A high-strength carbon steel front fork makes the Nakto Bright GG right at home on even the toughest terrain.